smartdevicelink/sdl_app_library_guides/docs/Speech and Audio/Setting Up Voice Commands/index.md

 !@

 !!!
 NOTE
-Setting voice command strings consisted of whitespace characters only will be considered invalid(e.g.  " ") and your request will be aborted.
+Setting voice command strings composed only of whitespace characters will be considered invalid (e.g.  `" "`) and your request will be aborted by the module.
 !!!

 ## Using RPCs